sambacha/jsonlint/README.md

     $ jsonlint -h

-    Usage: jsonlint [file [file [...]]] [options]
+    Usage: jsonlint [options] [<file or directory> ...]

-    file     files or directories to parse; otherwise uses stdin
+    JSON validator - checks syntax of JSON files.

     Options:
-       -v, --version             print version and exit
       -s, --sort-keys         sort object keys
-       -E ext, --extension ext   file extensions to process for directory walk  [json,JSON] -i, --in-place            overwrite the file
+      -E, --extension [ext]   file extensions to process for directory walk (default: "json", "JSON")
+      -i, --in-place          overwrite the input files
-       -t CHAR, --indent CHAR    character(s) to use for indentation  [  ] -c, --compact             compact error display
+      -t, --indent [char]     characters to use for indentation (default: "  ") -c, --compact           compact error display
-       -C, --comments            recognize and ignore JavaScript-style comments -V, --validate            a JSON schema to use for validation -e, --environment         which specification of JSON Schema the validation file uses  [json-schema-draft-03] -q, --quiet               do not print the parsed json to STDOUT  [false] -p, --pretty-print        force pretty printing even if invalid
+      -C, --comments          recognize and ignore JavaScript-style comments -V, --validate [file]   JSON schema file to use for validation -e, --environment [env] which specification of JSON Schema the validation file uses (default: "json-schema-draft-03")
+      -q, --quiet             do not print the parsed json to stdin -p, --pretty-print      force pretty-printing even for invalid input -v, --version           output the version number
+      -h, --help              output usage information

+    If no files or directories are specified, stdin will be parsed.

 ## Module Interface